-Pre-application meetings, whether arranged by the USACE or requested by a prospective applicant, are encouraged to facilitate the review of projects.
-Pre-application meetings and/or site visits help streamline the authorization process by alerting the prospective applicant to potentially time-consuming factors that may arise during the evaluation of their project (e.g., avoidance, minimization and compensatory mitigation requirements, historic properties, endangered species, essential fish habitat, and dredging of contaminated sediments).
+Prospective applicants may request a pre-application meeting to address any questions they may have.
+USACE may also request a pre-application meeting or additional information to facilitate review of the request.
+Pre-application meetings and/or site visits help streamline the authorization process by alerting the prospective applicant to potentially time-consuming factors that may arise during the evaluation of their project (e.g., avoidance, minimization and compensatory mitigation requirements, historic properties, endangered species, essential fish habitat, impacts to federal projects, and/or dredging of contaminated sediments).